 Any of the following, if substantiated, will result in immediate dismissal without a warning letter or probationary period:

-1) All concerns relating to student misconduct shall be directed to the Head of Academics.
+1. All concerns relating to student misconduct shall be directed to the Chief Operations Officer.
 Concerns may be brought by staff, instructors, students or the public.

-2) The Head of Academics will arrange to meet with the student via online meeting software to discuss the concern(s) within 5 school days of receiving the complaint.
-If the alleged conduct is of such a serious nature that an immediate dismissal may be warranted, the Head of Academics will meet with the student as soon as possible.
+2. The Chief Operations Officer will arrange to meet with the student via online meeting software to discuss the concern(s) within 5 school days of receiving the complaint.
+If the alleged conduct is of such a serious nature that an immediate dismissal may be warranted, the Chief Operations Officer will meet with the student as soon as possible.
 The Chief Operations Officer will:

 6. The Chief Operations Officer (and/or or the person appointed on their behalf) will have a further meeting with the student and will do one of the following:

-Your schedule for classes and submissions will be sent to you by the Head of Academics or Operations Coordinator.
+Your schedule for classes and submissions will be sent to you by the Chief Operations Officer or Operations Coordinator.

 Although it is strongly recommended that students attend all online critique sessions, if a student is unable to attend an online critique session, the student must have submitted their work prior to the scheduled session for the instructor to critique it in the presence of the rest of the class, so that all students can learn from one another’s critiques.

 If a student’s weekly project is not submitted by the due date, it is at the discretion of the instructor as to whether he/she will critique the late submission.